 I am a singer-songwriter living in San Luis Obispo, California.
 I have a wife, two kids, and a day job.
 We all have our activities we like to do after the work day is done.
 I really like to write songs.
 For years I worked in the lo-fi tradition of home recording, which means I basically did everything myself & all songs were certified 100% free range, non-GMO, free trade, sustainably recorded organic.
 YUM!
-But with the help of John Vanderslice and Tiny Telephone studios I recorded my last two albums with him and now everything sounds even better!
+But with the help of John Vanderslice and Tiny Telephone studios I recorded The Technological Breakthrough and Avuncular, and with the help of Damon Castillo at Laurel Lane Studios in San Luis Obispo, CA I recorded How Could a Man, and now everything sounds even better!

 If you like my music please let me and others know.
 Say something, buy something, do something to acknowledge that you appreciate what I am doing.
 Ideally, buy my album.
 If you like it buy another and give it to someone who you think will appreciate it.
 Or recommend my music through social media and link to my website.
 Every bit helps.
 Please support the arts.
 Thank you.

 I discovered my love of music late in life.
 I am not one of those wunderkinds who started writing and performing at 5.
 But in a way that is good because music is relatively new to me.
 I love everything about being a singer-songwriter.
 I like it how influences make their way into my words and music.
 I like the challenge of writing a halfway decent song.
 I like the process that takes a scribbled idea through several rewrites until it is refined into a presentable song.
 I like the constant struggle of trying to be honest with myself and the search for a unique voice.
 I like the gut-check that is required every time I play to an indifferent, chit-chatting audience of 6 people.
 Why do I keep doing this?
 Because I have a passion for it.